Jobbik: Crisis after 2018 and cooperation with other opposition parties

-On December 12, 2018, the Hungarian Parliament adopted an amendment to the Overtime Act (Often called "Slave Law" by the opposition) on a scandalous session.
+On 12 December 2018 the Hungarian Parliament adopted an amendment to the Overtime Act (Often called "Slave Law" by the opposition) on a scandalous session.
 On this day, representatives of Jobbik, MSZP, LMP, DK and Dialogue in the National Assembly disrupted the legislation by hesitating, shouting, broadcasting and preventing the presidential pulpit from obstructing the vote.
 Following the parliamentary meeting, mass protests began all over the country, where Jobbik is participating together with the other opposition parties.
 Following the demonstrations, left-wing politicians, including the President of the Hungarian Socialist Party Bertalan Tóth, suggested that opposition parties, including Jobbik, should run on a common list at the European Parliament elections.

 Jobbik participated in the 2019 European Parliament election as a separate list.
 In these elections the party lost more than half of its support.
 These elections likely further motivated the party to collaborate with other groupings in the opposition.
 In the 2019 local elections the party in most parts of Hungary joined common lists with MSZP, DK, Dialogue and Momentum (in some cases, with local parties as well).
 Due to this, Jobbik candidates (who stood as independents) managed to win mayorships in Eger and Dunaújváros or more easily retained ones it held before (e.g. Törökszentmiklós).

 On 25 January 2020, Péter Jakab was elected president of the party.
 He received more than 87 percent of the votes.

 During the 2022 Hungarian parliamentary election Jobbik participated in the opposition alliance United for Hungary.
 Viktor Orbán's Fidesz won the election, acquiring two-thirds majority in the parliament again.
 Some analysts claimed that the majority of Jobbik voters turned out for Fidesz or Our Homeland Movement instead of the united opposition.
 Prime minister candidate of the alliance, Péter Márki-Zay shared this assessment, admitting that the united opposition may have lost up to "two thirds" of Jobbik voters.

-By the summer of the same year, MEP Márton Gyöngyösi won leadership contest.
+By the summer of the same year, MEP Márton Gyöngyösi won the party's leadership contest.

+On 6 June 2023, Ágnes Kunhalmi announced that Jobbik left from the United for Hungary alliance.

 International relations

 Jobbik was a founding member of the Alliance of European National Movements, alongside the French National Front, Italy's Tricolour Flame, the British National Party, the Swedish National Democrats, the Finnish Blue and White Front, the Portuguese National Renovator Party, and the Spanish Republican Social Movement.
 Its membership ended in February 2016 when Jobbik cut its affiliation with AENM.

 As of 2018, Jobbik had ties to the Conservative People's Party of Estonia, the Bulgarian United Patriots, the Latvian National Alliance, the Polish National Movement, the Indian Bharatiya Janata Party, the Russian Rodina, and the Turkish Nationalist Movement Party, although these connections began tapering off as the party moderated its platform and far-right factions began to split off.

 Jobbik has proposed joining the European People's Party, but was rejected in August 2018.

+Jobbik joined the European Christian Political Party in April 2024.
+Márton Gyöngyösi has been an individual member of ECPM since September 2023.